 This red light district was created to corral widespread prostitution into a limited area.
 The attempt to limit prostitution was led by local official Sidney Story, who was not happy that the area adopted his name.

 Storyville was shut down at the Navy’s insistence when lots of sailors were in New Orleans with the outbreak of World War I. There’s not much left to show for the old red light district today.

-The Backstreet Museum celebrates New Orleans African American culture with exhibits and resources that include Mardi Gras Indians, social aid & pleasure clubs, and jazz funerals.
+celebrates New Orleans African American culture with exhibits and resources that include Mardi Gras Indians, social aid & pleasure clubs, and jazz funerals.

 The museum also covers lesser known Mardi Gras Day traditions in Treme such as the Skull & Bone Gangs who wear skeleton costumes, carry animal bones and walk on stilts, as well as the fancy dressed Baby Dolls.
 Open Tuesday – Saturday.
 Admission is about $8.
 1116 St. Claude.

 ST. AUGUSTINE CHURCH